Working Remotely: How to Make the Best of Virtual Meetings and Interviews

 Away from video interviews and virtual meetings, there are a few things individuals can do to ensure they remain productive and efficient when working away from the office environment.
 Watch our short video to find out more:

-It’s also vital to manage the boundaries between home and work life in order to maintain employee wellbeing.
+It’s also vital to manage the boundaries between home and work life.
 It can be difficult to deal with the changes when daily routines drastically adjust.
 Here are a few tips to help your mental wellbeing when working remotely:

 - Open up about your feelings to a colleague or manager over the phone or on a video meeting - a problem shared is a problem halved